Overhead Power Lines Toolbox Talk

 It is far more often that you will find electricians dealing with being electrocuted more than you will a construction worker, but these instances still occur.
 There are a large number of records that can be shown resulting in many deaths due to electricity.
 It is important that anyone who is dealing with a situation that has the potential of electrocution, use proper PPE.
 Some of the items that should be worn are:

-All of these PPE items are going to help keep you as safe as possible while on the job.
+All of these PPE items are going to help keep you as safe as possible while on the job, but like all PPE, these items should be a last resort.
 This is not going to eliminate your risk 100%, so you should still use extreme caution when dealing with electricity.
 Having this protective gear though can definitely lower your risk of death and serious injuries.

 See how this toolbox talk works in the app